open-telemetry/opentelemetry-cpp-contrib/instrumentation/boost_log/README.md

 | FunctionName | std::string                 |
 | LineNumber   | int                         |

 If, however, one or more of these attributes have a different name or type, it is possible to communicate this to the backend via the `ValueMappers` struct.
-It contains a function for each attribute describe above, with the following signatures:
+It contains a function for each attribute described above, with their signatures as follows:

 ```cpp
 opentelemetry::logs::Severity ToSeverity(const boost::log::record_view &);